Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 - By creating connection to database in the application.
 - By using REST service created on Oracle Database.

-This lab shows how to integrate the REST service with the Python application and use it to load data from Python Application to Oracle Database.
+This guide  shows how to integrate the REST service with the Python application and use it to load data from Python Application to Oracle Database.

 To **log issues**, click [here](https://github.com/Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/issues/new) to go to the github oracle repository issue submission form.